kubos/kubos/docs/working-with-the-iobc.rst

 the value of the option will need to be set to "true" by the user in order to turn it on.

-By default, an initialization script will be generated and installed during the flashing process.
+If enabled, an initialization script will be generated and installed during the flashing process.
 This script will follow the naming convention of "S{runLevel}{applicationName}", where "runLevel" is the initialization priority order of the script.
 All user application init